develop-me/bootcamp--week-07-08--laravel/challenges/01/01/README.md

 ### Optional: Other APIs

 - Play around with the [Star Wars API](https://swapi.co/documentation)

+- Sign up for a [Twilio trial account](https://www.twilio.com/try-twilio) and have a play around

 - See if you can do anything with the [Twitter API](https://dev.twitter.com/rest/public/search).
 You'll need a Twitter account and an API key (https://dev.twitter.com/oauth/overview/application-owner-access-tokens).
 This isn't easy!